Zacarias Moussaoui: Early life

-Personal history

-Childhood

 Aicha el-Wafi, Moussaoui's mother, was 14 when she was married to a man that she did not previously know, in Morocco.
 Five years later, Moussaoui's parents moved to France, where he was born.
 After enduring domestic violence, his mother left his father Omar while her four children were still young.
 She raised her children on a cleaner's wages.
 There was no religious education within the family.
 Witnesses testified at Moussaui's trial that, as first-generation immigrants from Morocco, the family frequently faced racism in their new country.
 From 1982, Moussaoui, his brother and sisters, were brought up in a bungalow on the edge of the town of Narbonne.
-His mother has said that she believes two 'wounding' incidents in his French adolescence contributed to the formation of an extremist sensibility: the first the day that his school careers adviser pushed him towards minor, technical studies, with "the clear implication that he was only an Arab and would need nothing more," and the second the day that the father of his teenage sweetheart warned him off because he was an Arab.
-"Don't think that you will ever get your feet under my table," the man said."
+His mother has said that she believes two 'wounding' incidents in his French adolescence contributed to the formation of an extremist sensibility: the first the day that his school careers adviser pushed him towards minor, technical studies, with "the clear implication that he was only an Arab and would need nothing more," and the second the day that the father of his teenage sweetheart warned him off because he was an Arab. "'Don't think that you will ever get your feet under my table', the man said."

 According to his brother, Abd Samad Moussaoui, Zacarias loved to play handball:

 For Zacarias [his brother wrote in the Guardian], handball quickly became more than a sport—it was his passion.
 He was brilliant.
 Everyone recognized it—his trainers, his team-mates, even his opponents.
 For Zacarias, the future was all mapped out.
 He would study and play sports.

 Militant training

 Moussaoui has been known by other names, reportedly including Abu Khaled al Sahrawi and Shaquil while he was in Oklahoma.
 He holds a master's degree in International Business from South Bank University in London, having enrolled in 1993 and graduated in 1995.
 He attended, amongst others, the Brixton Mosque, where he may have met Richard Reid, the future shoe bomber.
 He was proselytised by groups such as al-Muhajiroun ("the Emigrants"), who leafleted people attending moderate mosques such as that in Brixton.
 It is possible that he had connections with members of the Finsbury Park mosque, where the extremist Abu Hamza al-Masri taught.

 French authorities began monitoring Moussaoui in 1996 when they observed him with Islamic extremists in London.
 In 1998, he attended the Khalden training camp in Afghanistan, allegedly returning the next year as well.
 In September 2000, he visited Malaysia and stayed in a condominium owned by Yazid Sufaat who, in October 2000, signed letters identifying Moussaoui as a representative of his company.
-Two of the 11 September hijackers lived in the same condominium in January 2000.
+Two of 11 September hijackers lived in the same condominium in January 2000.
 Jemaah Islamiah leader Riduan Ismauddin sent Sufaat to provide Moussaoui with and travel documents in Malaysia in October.